 For a long while they debated on what they ought to do with the Orb, but no matter how hard Finnick and Rinnick fought to leave it, Flynn was adamant.
 The Orb—if that’s really what it was—couldn’t be left behind.
 It didn’t want to be left behind.
 So unmoved was Flynn that the twins eventually gave in, and so, with the Orb safely in his jacket pocket, Flynn and his cousins ran back home in haste.

 On all fours they ran, up into the trees, bounding and leaping from limb to limb on their sprint for home, through tree trunks, hollowed by the grey beavers that lived in the thickest trees, and quietly over the sleeping bear’s hollow, careful to not make a sound—something loh’lis were especially good at.
-They stopped here and there, turning their long, pointed ears—just slightly taller than their heads—to listen for the ominous sounds of the horfon eagle, a large bird of prey that had no trouble flying off with a little loh’li in its clutch.
+They stopped here and there, turning their heads to listen for the ominous sounds of the horfon eagle, a large bird of prey that had no trouble flying off with a little loh’li in its clutch.

 They reached the backside of the lower highland mountains, following the winding path through the treetops until they reached the upper valley.
 It was nearly dusk as they made their final dash to the colony, upon which Flynn made very clear that no one was to know about the Orb, for there were a good many newcomers to Lok’Ree.
 With that in mind, they jumped to the forest ground and crept into the colony.